cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 Cyclic offers its users with a variety of starter templates, and REST APIs are included, of course.
 So let’s begin our exciting journey by visiting [Cyclic’s starters](https://app.cyclic.sh/#/deploy) and deploying the [Database API](https://app.cyclic.sh/#/deploy).

-This will fork the respective starter repository to your own Github account (that you signed in with).
+This will fork the aforementioned starter repository to your own Github account (that you used to sign in with Cyclic).

 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://app.cyclic.sh/#/deploy)